 However, complete healing from these procedures usually takes a few months.Back to top

 Your new breast will not function like a normal breast.
 It will no longer be able to produce milk, and it won’t be sensitive to touch.
 But depending on the method of reconstruction, it can look similar to your other breast, especially in clothing.Back to top

 Some women choose not to have breast reconstruction after a mastectomy.
 Another option is wearing a breast prosthesis, an insert that tucks into a special pocket in a bra or swimsuit so that breasts look symmetrical.
 Breast prostheses are available in a wide range of sizes, shapes, and skin tones and in a variety of materials, including silicone gel, foam, and fiberfill.Back to top

-Our highly trained plastic and reconstructive surgeons are nationally or internationally recognized experts in all types of breast reconstructive surgery.
-The more than 2,000 breast reconstructions they do each year include immediate reconstruction, complex reconstructions done years after breast cancer treatment, and revision surgery on women whose original reconstruction was performed at other hospitals with unsatisfactory results.
+Our highly trained plastic and reconstructive surgeons are internationally recognized experts in all types of breast reconstructive surgery.
+We perform more hundreds of breast reconstructions each year that include immediate reconstructions, complex reconstructions done years after breast cancer treatment, and revision surgeries on women who are unhappy with their original reconstruction surgery.

 - The latest breast reconstruction techniques.
-These include surgeries using new types of implants or tissue from other areas of your body, such as DIEP, SIEA, PAP, and TUG flap procedures.
-Our surgeons are highly skilled at new microsurgery and supermicrosurgery techniques that lead to superior outcomes and fewer complications for our patients.
-These results have been presented at a variety of national and international meetings and have been published in peer-reviewed journals.
+These include surgeries using new types of implants or tissue from other areas of your body, such as DIEP and SIEA flaps (tummy tuck); SGAP flap (buttock tissue); and PAP, TUG, and DUG flap (thigh tissue).
+Our surgeons are highly skilled at new microsurgery techniques that lead to better outcomes and fewer complications.

 - Rehabilitation and therapeutic exercise programs.
-We help you heal and return to a full, active life after breast reconstruction.
+Our team also includes physical therapists specialized in helping patients who have undergone surgery.
+They will help you heal and return to a full, active life after breast reconstruction.